Fishing Hook Sizes - Why is

 The freshwater hook scale starts with the very smallest being a size 32, which will adorn a tiny dry fly to tempt the most suspicious of trout.
 The next size up is a 30, then 28, 26, 24 etc (through even numbers only) to a size 2, and then finally a size 1 - the largest freshwater hook, which you might use to present a good-sized lobworm to a large chub.

 At this point the scale for saltwater hook sizes takes over, starting with hook size 1/0 increasing in size through 2/0, 3/0, 4/0 etc through to a massive 20/0 for the largest ocean shark.
-Any fish that needs a hook larger then a 10/0 I'd tend to leave well alone ...
+Any fish that needs a hook larger than a 10/0 I'd tend to leave well alone ...

 But ...

 These fishing hook sizes are not standard across all hook manufacturers and patterns.
-For example, Mustad's 7/0 will be a different different size to an Eagle Claw 7/0, although there will be consistency within each manufacturer's range of hooks.
+For example, Mustad's 7/0 will be a different size to an Eagle Claw 7/0, although there will be consistency within each manufacturer's range of hooks.

 Fish Hook Size Chart